ntarhonia/SkillsGapIdentifier/docs/README.md

 ## 📝 Description

-An AI tool that analyzes project information and conducts dynamic skills with team members to assess their current skills and experience.
-Based on this data, it creates personalized learning roadmaps with milestone checkpoints, recommended resources, and timeline estimates for skill development.
+An AI tool that analyses project information and dynamically assesses team members' skills to evaluate their current skills and experience.
+Based on this data, it creates personalised training plans with recommended resources and approximate timelines for skill development.

 The app has two modes:&#x20;